-- 18. City staff should provide Annual Technology Reports (as defined) to the Privacy Advisory Board on the use of proposed or existing technologies that generate Sensitive Personal Information. - a.
-Any other reports currently provided on a more frequent basis (such as Automated License Plate Reader systems) should continue to be provided on the same basis. - 19.
+- 18. City staff should provide annual reports to the Privacy Advisory Board on the use of selected privacy-impacting technologies.
+These reports should include the following information: - a.
+A description of how and where the technology was used - b.
+A description of the type and quantity of data gathered or analyzed by the technology - c.
+Information about how the data was shared with internal or external entities, including the names of any recipient entity, the type of data shared, and the justification for the sharing - 19.
 City staff should provide the public with full disclosures about what technologies have been acquired, what data is being collected, and how that data is being used. - a.
-These disclosures should happen in a variety of ways, including on the City's website, through email newsletters, social media, and in printed communications mailed to residents. - b.
+These disclosures should happen in a variety of ways, including on the City's website, through email newsletters, social media, and in printed communications mailed to residents.

+- b.
 These disclosures should address what data is being collected, what department is collecting it, how it is being used, who has access to it, how long it is retained, etc. - c.
 Where feasible, signs should be posted to notify and disclose surveillance technology.
 For example, if surveillance cameras are added to parks, signs should be posted notifying visitors that they are under video surveillance. - d.
-The City should hold public forums, educational seminars, and other types of community events to ensure the public is informed and has an opportunity to hold the City accountable for how technologies that generate Sensitive Personal Information are being used. - e.
+The City should hold public forums, educational seminars, and other types of community events to ensure the public is informed and has an opportunity to hold the City accountable for how privacy-impacting technologies are being used. - e.
 All public disclosures related to technology, data, and privacy should be provided with adequate time for public review before any meeting.
 The 72-hour standard is not sufficient for the public to review and consider new information, especially when that time period coincides with weekends and holidays. - 20.
 Information about privacy and technology that is provided on the City website should be easy to find and easy to understand. - a.
 Links to disclosures should be provided on each Department's page within the City website. - b.
 The City's "smart city" webpages should have their own navigational tab or section on the City website, rather than being contained under the Business / Economic Development section. - 21.
 Contracts with technology vendors should be easy for the public to find and review. - a.
-This should include information about the status of existing contracts, including upcoming renewal or termination dates.

-- 22. Data breaches should be disclosed to affected individuals as soon as possible, pursuant to all applicable state and federal laws, and the City should provide a general notification to the public once the issue has been fully resolved. - a.
+This should include information about the status of existing contracts, including upcoming renewal or termination dates. - 22.
+Data breaches should be disclosed to affected individuals as soon as possible, pursuant to all applicable state and federal laws, and the City should provide a general notification to the public once the issue has been fully resolved. - a.
 Notification to the general public should occur through a wide range of communications channels, including social media, news media, and the City website.
 To protect the City's information security, only limited information should be released to the general public. - 23.
 Residents should have the opportunity to opt-out or have their data deleted if it was provided voluntarily to the City and is not needed for City operations. - a.
 It is understood that individuals will not be able to opt-out of certain types of data collection, such as a drone responding to 9-1-1 calls, or medical data being retained following a emergency medical service call. - 24.
 The City should establish strong whistleblower protections for any employee who reports a suspected violation of the City's privacy or technology policies or any use of City technology that could violate an individual's privacy.